Vallejo, California: Government

 The Government of Vallejo is defined under the Charter of the City of Vallejo.
 It is a council–manager government and consists of the Mayor, City Council, and numerous departments and officers under the supervision of the City Manager, such as the Vallejo Police Department, Vallejo Fire Department, Vallejo Public Works Department, and Vallejo Economic Development Department.
-As of February 2023, the council consists of Robert McConnell (Mayor), Rozanna Verder-Aliga (Vice Mayor), Diosdado "JR" Matulac, Mina Loera-Diaz, Charles Palmares, Peter Bregenzer, and Cristina Arriola.
+As of October 2025, the council consists of Andrea Sorce (Mayor), Peter Bregenzer (Vice Mayor), Alexander Matias, Diosdado "JR" Matulac, Tonia Lediju, Charles Palmares, and Helen-Marie Gordon.